 Enroll in workshops or classes focusing on local arts, crafts, cooking, or dance.
 These immersive experiences offer practical insights into cultural practices and skills.
 And they’re a lot of fun!

 Be observant of local customs, respect social norms, and stay open-minded to different perspectives and practices.
-While embracing local customs, you can also respectfully share aspects of your culture to find mutual understanding and appreciation.
+While embracing local customs, you can also respectfully share aspects of your own culture to find mutual understanding and appreciation.

 Networking with fellow expats and locals helps in navigating the cultural landscape and offers support during the adjustment period.
 You can use 51ԹϺcommunities and events to meet new people and create more memories in your new home.